Regulations Concerning Student Sponsored Events

-- Materials may be distributed at designated areas, the atrium or at scheduled meetings.
+- Materials may be distributed at designated areas.

 - Tables may not be scheduled for periods longer than one week at a time.

 - Tables must be staffed at all times with a placard identifying the organization displayed.

 - The distribution of materials is to be coordinated with the scheduling office.
 An information copy of any material to be distributed must bear the name of the sponsor.
-Distribution of any material on campus is subject to the approval of the Director of Retention and Support Programs.
+Distribution of any material on campus is subject to the approval of the Executive Director of Retention and Support Programs.

 - Written material of any kind is not to be distributed in parking areas.
 Such distribution of materials on the windshields of cars or other locations that results in littering may be considered by the College as a violation of the littering law and the distributor and/or company or organization responsible may be subject to a fine.

 - The collection of signatures for petitions or request for completion of surveys is subject to the same regulations as those which govern distribution of materials.
-Such matters should be submitted to the Director of Student Life and Development.
+Such matters should be submitted to the Executive Director of Retention and Support Programs.